saleor/saleor/README.md

 - [Your feedback](#your-feedback)
 - [License](#license)

-## What makes Saleor special?
+## What makes Dastkari special?

-Saleor is a rapidly-growing open source e-commerce platform that has served high-volume companies from branches like publishing and apparel since 2012.
+Dastkari is a rapidly-growing open source e-commerce platform that has served high-volume companies from branches like publishing and apparel since 2012.
 Based on Python and Django, the latest major update introduces a modular front end powered by a GraphQL API and written with React and TypeScript.

 ## Features